stuntrally/stuntrally3/docs/VehicleModeling.md

 ### Triangles count

-Keep resonable triangles count (faces, polygons).
+Keep resonable triangles count (faces, polygons). _Shortcut: tris._
 You can see it in top bar in Blender (turn on Statistics in viewport Overlays).

 For a very good looking vehicle for game, total of 50k to 150k triangles would be required (not counting wheels, k is 1000).
 Generally the less triangles a model has, the more detail has to be on textures.

-One wheel (including brake disc and caliper) should be about 4k to 10k triangles.
+One wheel (including brake disc and caliper) should be about 8k to 25k triangles.
+Bigger wheels with detail in mesh will have high tris counts.
 [Comments](VehicleModeling.md#comments) section has more info.

 More detail can (and should) be put in textures.
 More triangles will unnecessary reduce game Fps.